Pipeline

 LX2022 Hypertrophic cardiomyopathy TNNI3

-Hypertrophic cardiomyopathy (HCM) is one of the most common forms of genetic cardiomyopathy and is caused by mutations that affect the cardiac sarcomere in approximately 75% of cases.
-It is inherited as an autosomal dominant trait, with over 500,000 patients in the United States alone who have a genetic form of HCM.
+With an estimated prevalence of 1 in 500 people in the United States, HCM is one of the most common forms of genetic cardiomyopathy and is caused by mutations that affect the cardiac sarcomere in approximately 75% of cases

 CNS